China has a valuable card to play because it has trade discussions with the United States today - ExBulletin

 Dong Lijuan, chief statistician of the NBS, awarded the drop in producers' prices, which measures the average variation in prices received by producers of goods and services to a drop in world oil and gas prices, as well as the drop in coal prices and other raw materials due to low cyclic demand.
 The high base of last year was cited as another reason for the decline, Dong said in a statement.

-CNNS Kevin Liptak, Shawn Deng, Hassan Tayir, Simone McCarthy and Fred contributed to the reports.
+CNNS Sam Waldenberg, Phil Mattingly, Kevin Liptak, Shawn Deng, Hassan Tayir, Simone McCarthy and Fred contributed to the reports.

 |